Restoring the Bloch-Nordsieck theorem in the electroweak sector of the standard model

 To connect to the usual perturbative picture, switch on the BEH effect in a 't Hooft gauge.
-The Higgs field can then be split into its vacuum fluctuations $\eta$ and its vev.
-Using the gauge freedom, we conventionally chose the vacuum expectation value to be in the real 2 direction.
-Thus, we have $\langle \phi_{i} \rangle = \frac{v}{\sqrt{2}} \delta_{i2}$.
+The Higgs field can then be split into its vacuum fluctuations $\eta$ and its vev $v$.
+Using the gauge freedom, we conventionally chose the vacuum expectation value to be in the real 2 direction, $\langle \phi_{i} \rangle = v \delta_{i2}/\sqrt{2}$.
 At tree-level, this yields the customary result that the gauged and ungauged Weyl spinors can be combined into two Dirac spinors, each with a mass given by $m_f = y_f v/\sqrt{2}$, forming the usual leptons \cite{Bohm:2001yx}.

 However, the left-handed leptons are thus defined in a gauge-fixed way.
 The decisive step to relate them to the gauge-invariant $\Psi^L$ is to apply the FMS mechanism \cite{Frohlich:1980gj,Frohlich:1981yi}.
 Consider the physical left-handed fermion\footnote{This construction automatically ensures the correct assignment of hypercharge, and by extension of electric charge, to all bound states \cite{Maas:2017wzi}.
 It will therefore not be considered further in the following.} \cite{Frohlich:1980gj,Frohlich:1981yi}, \be \Psi^{L} = X^\dag\psi^L=\left(\frac{v}{\sqrt{2}}\mathbbm{1}+ \eta\right)\psi^L = \frac{v}{\sqrt{2}} \bma \psi_1^L\\ \psi_2^L\ema+\eta\psi^L , \ee \no where the matrix-valued $\eta$ contains the usual fluctuation field identified with the elementary Higgs boson and the Goldstone fields in the same manner as $X$ contains $\phi$ in \pref{eq:higgs_matrix}.
 To leading order in $v$, the first term, the field $\Psi^L$ reduces to the elementary left-handed fermions, which are thus the FMS-dominant constituents of the bound state $\Psi^L$.
 Of course, only the total sum in \pref{expferm} is gauge-invariant, and the leading order alone is not.